Posted in:

 How an ISA investment calculator works

-Even if you are comfortable with arithmetic, working out percentages can be challenging – this is only compounded by the miracle of compound interest.
-An ISA investment calculator does all of the hard work for you.
+Even if you are comfortable with arithmetic, working out percentages can be challenging – this is only made more difficult by the miracle of compound interest.
+An ISA investment calculator does all the calculations for you automatically.

 An ISA saving calculator will have several boxes into which you can enter appropriate details.
 The number of boxes will vary depending on whose ISA return calculator it is you use.
 These fields cover things like: